pbergman/a/docs/tasks_example.md

 ##### Macros

-If we want te reuse a peace of code we could create an [macro](https://twig.symfony.com/doc/2.x/tags/macro.html).
+If we want te reuse a peace of code we can create an [macro](https://twig.symfony.com/doc/2.x/tags/macro.html).
 There are 2 ways of defining macros where the first one is by just creating an macros like you would normally do:

 ```
 tasks: